Member Rights and Responsibilities

 • Follow the care plans and instructions that you agreed on with your doctor or provider.

-For a complete list of member rights and responsibilities, see the Member Handbook and Your Rights for Appeal of an Adverse Determination.
+For a complete list of member rights and responsibilities, check the Member Handbook and Your Rights for Appeal of an Adverse Determination.

 Learn How Your Plan Works

-To learn more about Member Rights and Responsibilities, see the Member Handbook
+To learn more about Member Rights and Responsibilities, check the Member Handbook.

 Find a Doctor or Hospital